 DEAN DAS is the founder of Mind-Yoga (Aust).

-Dean Das is a Western-born Meditation Master, a teacher for over 30 years.
+Dean Das is a Western-born Meditation Master, teaching for over 35 years.

-Dean Das conducts weekly Meditation Yoga Courses, regular Meditation Yoga Intensives, and monthly Chanting Satsangs.
-He also presents at Yoga Conferences and Yoga Festivals.
-Dean Das writes and publishes Journal articles on Meditation, Yoga and the Mind.
-He is currently producing a documentary film on the life of his Guru, 'The Prakashananda Documentary' http://prakashanandadocumentary.com
+Dean Das conducts Meditation Yoga Courses and Intensives, also monthly Chanting Satsangs.
+He presents at Yoga Conferences and Yoga Festivals, and writes Journal articles on Meditation, Yoga and the Mind.
+He is currently producing The Prakashananda Documentary', a film on the life of his Guru, titled, ‘The Light of Love’ . 'http://prakashanandadocumentary.com

 Babaji saw himself as a simple and humble man describing himself in terms of an 'Agaram Bagaram Baba' ( 'a bit of this, a bit of that' Baba').
-Yet behind this humble exterior was a man of immense 'spiritual power' capable of 'awakening' a seekers latent 'spiritual consciousness' (shaktipat) via direct transmission of his own spiritual energy.
+Yet behind this humble exterior was a man of immense 'spiritual power' capable of 'awakening' a seekers latent 'spiritual consciousness' via direct transmission of his own spiritual energy (shaktipat)

 (Recommended reading on Swami Prakashananda Saraswati is 'Agaram Bagaram Baba' by Titus Foster, and 'Storytellers, Saints, and Scoundrels' by Kirin Narayan, listed in Menu under 'Book References'.
 For direct purchase of these books, simply email: firstname.lastname@example.org and the book will be posted to you.